novalagung/golpal/README.md

 # Golpal

-Easy to use Golang Exec Library
+Easy to use Golang Eval Library

 ## Introduction

-Golpal is simple library to allow developer exec-ing golang source codes.
-Technically Golang doesn't provide API to do some exec, so we use temporary file to achieve that.
+Golpal is simple library to allow developer do eval operation golang source codes.
+Technically Golang doesn't provide API to do some eval, so we use temporary file to achieve that.

 [![Build Status](https://travis-ci.org/novalagung/golpal.png?branch=master)](https://travis-ci.org/novalagung/golpal)